-While there is anecdotal evidence that ashwagandha may help support breastfeeding women through the stress of the newborn stage, no scientific research has been done to prove or disprove these claims, at this time.
+While there is anecdotal evidence that ashwagandha may help support breastfeeding women through the stress of the newborn stage, at this time no scientific research has been done to prove or disprove these claims.
 Women who are pregnant or breastfeeding should consult their doctor before using.

-Ashwagandha is an Ayurvedic, adaptogen herb that has been used for thousands of years for energy and vitality.
+Ashwagandha is an Ayurvedic, adaptogenic herb that has been used for thousands of years for energy and vitality.

 As a woman, if you are looking for a way to help balance stress, sexual dysfunction, aging, immunity, and hormonal changes, ashwagandha may be just the herb you need to add into your daily routine.